 How Search Engines Guess the Canonical (Preferred) URL

-First of all, it is important to note that even though all of the URLs exist for the same file, most search engines and your visitors will never encounter them or even know that they exist.
-For example, unless you share the information with someone else, the temporary URL that your host gives you with your IP address and username in it will only be known by you and will not be listed in any search results for your domain name.
+It is important to note that even though several URLs exist for the same file, most search engines (as well as your visitors) will never encounter them or even know that they exist.
+For example, unless you share the information with someone else, the temporary URL that your host gives you with your IP address and username will only be known by you and will not be listed in any search results for your domain name.
 Otherwise, search engines are able to find URLs in a couple of ways:

 - They found a link to your page on a web page they already knew existed.

-Once they find our about the page, they compare it will other pages that appear to be identical or almost exact matches to spot duplicates.
-If theys spot a duplicate page, they then try to figure out which URL should be the canonical URL.
+Once search engines find out about the page, they compare it with other pages that appear to be identical or almost exact matches in order to spot duplicates.
+If they spot a duplicate page, they then try to figure out which URL should be the canonical URL.
 Although they keep their exact algorithms secret, there are some things that they are known to check:

-- Whether the URL redirects to another URL.
+- Whether the URL redirects to another URL